AxelRothe/wranglebot/ReadMe.md

 ### Testing

+Clone this repository and run `npm install` to install the dependencies.

 The folder `test` contains a test environment that can be used to boot up an instance of WrangleBot.

 ⚠️ You will require a `.env` to run the test environment: